Knowledge is a Region in Weight Space for Fine-tuned Language Models: Region Edges

 \section{Region Edges}

 Above, we have shown that there are spacial regions that specify learnt generalizations.
-We now look for the boundaries of those regions, traversing in the opposite way to the interpolation.
+We now look for the boundaries of those regions, where loss is no longer similarly low.
+To do that we traverse in the opposite way to the interpolation.
 We also test the edges going from the center of the region to other directions in App.~\ref{ap:sec:not_inter_edge}.